qt/qttools/src/qdoc/qdoc/tests/validateqdocoutputfiles/README.md

   `include(bar.qdocconf)`, and this will work as expected.
 - The `warninglimit` should be set to the number of warnings expected from QDoc for that specific project, if any are to be expected at all.
+- You probably want to configure all output formats, otherwise only the HTML output will be generated.
+The test will compare all output formats that are generated to the expected output, so remember to specify the output directory for each format.
+By convention, the output directories are named after the format, for example `html`, `docbook`, `webxml`, etc.
+- Place the sources for your new test in a subdirectory of the test project directory.
+By convention, the sources are placed in a directory named `src`.

 ### The `expected` directory
 The `expected` directory contains the expected output from QDoc